 Paying for a car with Venmo

 Venmo is great for paying a friend back for your share of the brunch bill, or an Airbnb, or even for small purchases from strangers—with small being the operative word.
-Because while it seems super safe—after all, you’re not handling cash in front of a stranger, and the person you’re paying has to have their bank account info logged with Venmo to accept payments—it actually isn’t.
+Because while it seems super safe—after all, you’re not handling cash in front of a stranger, and the person you’re paying has to connect their bank account to Venmo to accept payments—it actually isn’t.

 The trouble is, Venmo has no fraud protection.
 So if you buy a car, and you pay the seller using Venmo, and you find out it’s stolen, and/or the title documents are falsified, or there’s a lien holder and the person selling you the car doesn’t have the legal right to sell it… you’re out of luck.
 Venmo isn’t going to help you recover your money; its purpose is not to protect you in transactions with strangers.
 They state this clearly on their site: “Venmo is designed for payments between friends and people who trust each other.”

 The same problem applies if you’re selling a car and let someone pay you through Venmo.
 The payment might show up in your Venmo account in the app, and you might even initiate a transfer to move it to your bank account.
 But even when you see that, and it looks like a done deal—it isn’t.
-Transactions can be canceled after the fact.
+Payers can cancel transactions after the fact.
 Funds that were there and looked so safe in your account… suddenly aren’t.
 So Venmo is definitely not a safe way to pay anyone you don’t know or trust for a big ticket item like a car.

 Fee: free for purchases funded with bank account, Venmo balance, or debit card.
 3% for credit cards.